isomerpages/nlb-biblioasia/_apr-2008/Eyes on Nature: The Glorious Periods of Picturing Natural History.md

 Exotic objects were collected from the Western ships coming back from the New World—Asia,
 Middle East and Africa.
 These
-were kept in 􀀃cabinets of curiosities” and became the forerunners of modern museums.
+were kept in "cabinets of curiosities” and became the forerunners of modern museums.
 Famous collectors include